What Investors Need to Know About Buying a Condo for Investment

 Condo association insurance typically covers building exteriors and common areas.
-However, this type of home insurance doesn't likely cover what's inside your specific unit.
+However, this type of home insurance does not likely cover what is inside your specific unit.
 It also may not cover all damages outside your unit.

 Like all investment properties, there are pros and cons of investing in a condo.